- Competitive Analysis

-- 79% of customers trust online reviews as much as personal recommendations
+- 79 percent of customers trust online reviews as much as personal recommendations

-- 78% of consumers have ended a transaction due to bad service
+- 78 percent of consumers have ended a transaction due to bad service

 Hopefully, you have a significant number of positive reviews.
 (Don’t worry if you don’t, we’ll cover that, too).
 You’ll want to leverage these to make sure your reviews are as visible as reasonably possible.
 One way you can leverage your reviews is with review schema markup, which makes your average star rating display under your URL in the search engine results page for your website.
 Check out those glorious stars!

 If you don’t have a significant number of reviews (or enough positive reviews), we’d suggest using a review collection platform, like Review Us Now.
 Not only will this help you increase the number of reviews you have, but it will also help increase the visibility of your positive reviews.

 4. Be Strategic with Email Marketing